-Julian Rose was born in March 1947, on the Hardwick Estate in South Oxfordshire’s Chiltern Hills, the youngest of four children.
-On the premature death of his brother (1963) and his father a few years later, Julian suddenly found himself thrust from being the youngest sibling to the heir of the thousand acre estate and baronetcy, passed down from his great grandfather.
+Julian Rose was born in March 1947 on the Hardwick Estate in South Oxfordshire’s Chiltern Hills, the youngest of four children.
+On the premature death of his brother (1963) and his father a few years later, Julian suddenly found himself thrust from being the youngest sibling to becoming the heir to the thousand acre estate and baronetcy, passed down from his great grandfather.

-Julian has ensured that a core of the estate’s cottages are let-out at non commercial ‘affordable rents’ to those who cannot compete with Oxfordshire’s high prices, with the emphasis on maintaining a working rural community rather than on maximising profits.
+Julian has ensured that a core of the estate’s cottages are let-out at non commercial ‘affordable rents’ to those who cannot compete with the high prices of the South of England, with the emphasis on maintaining a working rural community rather than on maximising profits.

 Outside the estate, Julian has taken a passionate interest in supporting the revival of hard pressed rural economies, putting a high percentage of his working time into socio-economic and environmental campaigning causes, as well as founding or co-founding several non governmental organisations.
 He recently came up with a formula for localised food, fibre and fuel known as “The Proximity Principle.”
 He has served on three national Agriculture and Rural Economy committees, including for the BBC, and has been asked to provide advice to government.
 Julian was a board member of the Soil Association throughout the 1980’s and 90’s and is a patron of the Small Farmers Association and Natural Food Finders.

 A penchant for helping those who cannot easily help themselves has most recently taken him to Poland, where he applies his energies to fighting for the retention of ecologically benign peasant farming practices.
 He is President of the International Coalition to Protect the Polish Countryside founded by Jadwiga Lopata, with whom Julian has formed a lasting relationship.
 The Polish countryside is under intense threat from the European Union, international agribusiness corporations and the imposition of genetically modified organisms.